janetuk/django-pdf/README.txt

         "django.core.context_processors.request",
         "django_pdf.context_processors.check_format", #<-- this line
     )

+7. In your settings.py file, specify the path to the PhantomJS binary

+    # Location of phantomjs executable
+    PHANTOMJS_EXECUTABLE = "/path/to/phantomjs"

 That's it, now all it takes to generate a PDF version of your page is to add:
 ?format=pdf to your urls